mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 ‘continent’ in the Gide (the word used for the planet’s worldwide ocean) is Lemuria, which consists of a series of cities built on seamounts and floating grav platforms.
-Lemuria is the primary processing centre for the Gidekis fishing industry which, like most Gidekisian operations, is highly automated.
+Lemuria is the primary processing center for the Gidekis fishing industry which, like most Gidekisian operations, is highly automated.
 Other continents are focused on the fishing operations themselves, aquaculture and deep-sea